n2020h/n2020h/README.md

-- 👋 Hi, I’m @n2020h
+- 👋 Hi, my name is Neema.
-- 👀 I’m interested in blockchain development.
+- 👀 I’m a back end developer currently building skills in data science.
-- 🌱 I’m currently learning Python and Solidity.
+- 🌱 I work well in Python and most query languages.
+Also have basic skills in C#.
-- 💞️ I’m looking to collaborate on a DEFI project where the portfolio includes physical assets.
 - 📫 You can reach me on Telegram @CaptNeems

 <!---